 We are seeking approval for Twirla from the FDA for a contraception indication.
-Following our original submission of the NDA, we received a CRL from the FDA requesting, among other things, additional Phase 3 data.
-Our ability to commercialize Twirla, and the timing of Twirla commercialization, is dependent on FDA's review of our data from the SECURE clinical trial and our NDA for Twirla, and other items such as timely and successful completion of validation of equipment for commercial manufacturing, ultimate FDA approval, and additional capital.
-Our current business plan assumes the FDA will complete its review of our NDA resubmission which was received by the FDA on June 26, 2017 by the target PDUFA goal date, December 26, 2017 and completion of validation of our commercial manufacturing process in coordination with our commercialization of Twirla.
-We cannot assure you that the FDA will approve Twirla, that the FDA's timeline for review will be within six months, or that we along with Corium International, Inc., or Corium, our third party manufacturer, will be able to complete validation of our commercial manufacturing successfully and in a timely manner.
+Following our original submission of the NDA, we received the 2013 CRL from the FDA requesting, among other things, additional Phase 3 data.
+On December 21, 2017, we received the 2017 CRL from the FDA citing deficiencies related to the manufacturing process for Twirla, our manufacturer, and raising questions on the in vivo adhesion properties of Twirla and their potential relationship to our phase 3 clinical trial results, among other deficiencies further described in our Annual Report on Form 10-K, which we filed with the SEC on March 12, 2018.
+Our ability to commercialize Twirla, and the timing of Twirla commercialization, is dependent on FDA's review of our response to the 2017 CRL and our NDA for Twirla, and other items such as Corium's correction of objectionable conditions observed during the FDA inspection or the identification of an alternative supplier, timely and successful completion of the validation of equipment for commercial manufacturing, ultimate FDA approval, and additional capital.
+In January 2018, following our receipt of the 2017 CRL, we significantly scaled back our preparations for commercialization of Twirla, including commercial pre-launch and manufacturing validation activities, pending our ability to address the 2017 CRL and receive approval of Twirla.
+Our current business plan assumes resubmission of our NDA for Twirla in the second quarter of 2018, a six-month FDA review of our NDA resubmission, and resumption of both pre-launch commercial activities and pre-validation and validation of our manufacturing process after Twirla approval, if the FDA approves Twirla.
+We have met with the FDA in a Type A meeting to discuss the deficiencies in the Twirla NDA and the regulatory path for approval of Twirla.
+We will be better able to determine the timeline for resubmission of the Twirla NDA after receipt of the final meeting minutes from the FDA.
+We will require additional capital to fund operating needs beyond 2018, including among other items, the resumption and completion of our commercial plan for Twirla, which primarily includes the validation of our commercial manufacturing process and the commercial launch of Twirla, if approved, and advancing the development of our other potential product candidates.
+We cannot assure you that the FDA will approve Twirla, that the FDA's timeline for review will be within six months, or that we along with Corium, our third-party manufacturer, will be able to complete validation of our commercial manufacturing successfully and in a timely manner.

 At present, we have no sales personnel and a limited number of marketing personnel.
-Depending on our available capital resources, we do not intend to begin to hire additional marketing personnel until shortly prior to the final submission to our NDA or establish our own sales force or engage a contract sales organization in the United States until shortly prior to FDA approval of Twirla.
+Initially, we do not plan to establish our own sales force, but rather we intend to engage a contract sales organization.
+Depending on our available capital resources, we plan to hire a limited number of additional marketing personnel and engage a contract sales organization in the United States until shortly after to FDA approval of Twirla.
 At the time of our anticipated commercial launch of Twirla, assuming regulatory approval by the FDA, our sales and marketing team will have worked together for only a limited period of time.
-If our regulatory review period by the FDA is extended beyond six months, we may need to postpone initiating certain commercial activities in order to preserve cash, in which case our ability to launch Twirla would be compromised.
+If our regulatory review period by the FDA for our NDA resubmission is extended beyond six months, we may need to further delay initiating certain commercial activities in order to preserve cash, in which case our ability to launch Twirla would be compromised.
 We cannot guarantee that we will be successful in marketing Twirla in the United States.